Traton: History

 In 2016, Volkswagen Truck & Bus acquired a 16.6% stake in U.S. commercial vehicle maker Navistar International Corporation.
 Both companies entered into a strategic technology and supply cooperation initiative and established a purchasing joint venture.

 On June 20, 2018, Volkswagen Truck & Bus was announced as being renamed Traton, effective from the third quarter of 2018.

 On June 26, 2018, Volkswagen Truck & Bus GmbH was transformed into a German stock corporation (Aktiengesellschaft), becoming Volkswagen Truck & Bus AG.

 In August 2018, Volkswagen Truck & Bus was renamed Traton AG.
 The company used this new name at the IAA 2018 press conference with the tagline "Transforming Transportation".
 Followed by the transformation into a European company (Societas Europaea or SE) in December 2018, the company was renamed Traton SE.
 The name stands for TRAnsformation, TRAnsportation, TRAdition, TONnage and always “ON”.

 On June 28, 2019, Traton was listed at the Frankfurt and Stockholm stock exchange.
 The placement price for the dual listing was set at 27.00 euros per share.
 About 57,500,000 ordinary bearer shares from Volkswagen AG's holdings were placed with investors, 11.5% of Traton's share capital.
 Volkswagen raised 1.55 billion euros.

 In 2018, Volkswagen Truck & Bus and Hino Motors announced a wide-ranging strategic partnership for activities including procurement, technologies, and logistics.
 In November 2019, they established a procurement joint venture called Hino and Traton Global Procurement, with 51% of it owned by Traton and 49% by Hino.
+By 2023, the partnership was terminated.

 On January 30, 2020, Traton announced a proposal to purchase all outstanding shares in Navistar.

 In February 2020, Traton announced that it intended to absorb MAN SE by merging to simplify Traton's overall structure.
 As a result of the merger, MAN Truck & Bus SE, Scania AB, and Volkswagen Caminhões e Ônibus were to become wholly owned direct subsidiaries of Traton.
 The merging of the MAN company into Traton was completed in August 2021.

 In September 2020, Traton formed a partnership with TuSimple, a self-driving trucking technology company, to co-develop level-4 autonomous trucks by equipping Traton's Scania trucks with automated vehicle technology.
 As part of this new partnership, Traton has invested in TuSimple.
+The respective development agreement between the companies was ended in December 2022.

 On July 1, 2021, Traton successfully completed its takeover of Navistar.

 On May 18, 2022, Volkswagen Caminhões e Ônibus announced it was changing its corporate name to Volkswagen Truck and Bus, one of its parent's former names.

-Corporate strategy

-According to the company, teams of MAN and Scania engineers will jointly develop the core components of the powertrain.
-The management of the cross-brand project groups will be taken over by one of the two companies.
-Scania is responsible for large engines with 13-liter capacity, whereas MAN is in charge of smaller units with 5- to 9-liter engines.
-The breakdown for exhaust systems and gearboxes is similar.
+On September 25, 2024, Traton subsidiary Navistar announced its rebranding to International Motors, LLC, effective October 1, 2024.
+The company also introduced a new logo and corporate identity as part of the transition.